 Thyroxine, also called levothyroxine, is a synthetic thyroid hormone drug.
 When a dog has low levels of natural thyroid hormones, a veterinarian prescribes thyroxine tablets to replace the missing hormones.
 The thyroid hormones are important to the dog's health because they control metabolism, energy and the way the body uses food.
 Thyroxine tablets as hormone replacements are effective with few side effects.
-Typical side effects that do arise are related to dosage, allergy or drug interactions.
+Typical side effects that do arise are related to dosage, allergies to the medication or drug interactions.

 Your dog may have thyroid problems at any age.
 Call your vet when your dog gains weight easily, develops flaky skin and dry hair or has other skin problems.
 Skin signs may be ringworm rash or lesions on the back and belly, small dark sores on the flanks or yellow scaly layers on the skin.
-Your dog tires easily and is lethargic because muscles are gradually replaced by fat tissue due to thyroid changes.
+Your dog tires easily and is lethargic because muscles gradually atrophy and fat tissue increases." due to thyroid changes.
 Your dog may also become less tolerant of cold temperatures.

 Confirm thyroid gland problems through veterinary examination and lab tests.
 Your vet tests for thyroid problems by taking a blood sample and testing the thyroid levels.
 The condition is easily treated with thyroxine, a synthetic form of thyroid hormone.
 Labs don't provide different normal reference range values based on breed.
 But dogs that are considered to be sighthounds (greyhounds, whippets, and Irish wolfhounds) can normally have lower thyroid levels compared to other breeds.

 Watch your dog for signs of overdose.
 Too much thyroxine or levothyroxine has the same effect as hyperthyroidism, a condition when the body produces too much thyroid hormone.
 Signs include hyperactivity, excess water drinking or eating, frequent urination and panting, or faster heart rate.
 To stop these overdose-related side effects, the veterinarian would reduce the hormone medication to a lower dosage.

 Advise your vet if you give the dog vitamins, supplements or other medications such as for heart problems, Addisons, or Cushing's.
 Thyroxine may react with the ingredients in these products.
 The thyroid medication may affect other drugs such as Phenobarbital, which is used for seizures.
 Side effects may include lethargy, hyperactivity or aggression.
 Be sure to report any changes in behavior or health to your vet.

 Remember that thyroxine replaces a hormone your dog needs for health.
 It is given the rest of the dog's life.
 Thyroxine is effective and, when given with care, greatly improves the dog's spirit, energy and quality of life.